dribnet/purvs/README.md

 I've now added multiple masks and the ability to use both the fully randomized script and the two grid style scripts in one porject.

 ### Notes:

 One thing I've noticed is at very high image densities the texture of certain shapes just disapears lossing the effect of certain shapes

-Mainly experimenting at this point with different shapes and the scaling of those shapes, it's a little hard to conceptualize at this point what will look best at different scales
+Mainly experimenting at this point with different shapes and the scaling of those shapes, it's a little hard to conceptualize at this point what will look best at different scales.

+### Theming:

+my current idea is separating the organic from the inorganic, using portraits of people pulling the organic elements body/hair/face to the front with colour.
+Then fading the inorgainic aspects into the background clothes/furniture with abstract and random point pattern